1-year Master for mid-career professionals

 The Master in Public Affairs (MPA) is Sciences Po's flagship full-time one-year programme for mid-career professionals interested in public policy and the interaction of public and private sectors.
 It prepares students for today's policy environment which is co-developed, co-produced and co-managed by empowered individuals.

-The programme focuses on policy design and implementation as well as on the management of public affairs, and introduces participants to real-world policy problems.
-Graduates will be equipped with news skills to navigate between local and global perspective, and from public-private partnerships to international organisations and civil society.
+The programme focuses on policy design and implementation as well as on the management of public affairs and introduces participants to real-world policy problems.
+Graduates will be equipped with new skills to navigate between local and global perspectives, and from public-private partnerships to international organisations and civil society.
 In particular, the MPA will:

 - Foster their analytical capacity through a multidisciplinary approach